danieldanielecki/IT-ARMY-of-Ukraine-Resources-in-English/README.md

 Warning!
 When opening these sites, your  **computer/tablet/mobile may be slow**.
 Important!
 Don’t forget the enabled VPN, which you need to change from time to time, or Tor Browser, which you need to reopen periodically.

-3. See the targets falling:  https://rustatus.xyz/ (multiple test/probe points) or https://ddosmonitor.herokuapp.com
+3. See the targets falling:  https://rustatus.xyz/ (multiple test/probe points)

 ### Other DDoS Tools